timjrobinson/evolutionary-ai-battle/README.md

 To watch a battle between two AI's you can do the following:

-## Definitions

-- Species - A species is a distinct set of AI's that inherit genes from each other.
-Each species contains many genomes.
-- Genome - A genome is a collection of genes which define how an bot acts.
-Each bot has one genome.
-- Gene - A gene describes a link between two neurons in the AI's brain.
-Each gene belongs to one genome and a genome has many genes.
-- Innovation - An innovation number is given to each gene upon creation.
-If a gene is passed to a child it is given the same innovation number.
-When two parents create children all genes come from the strongest parent, except those genes with the same innovation number, they are picked from one parent at random.

-### Innovation Numbers

-The reason genes have innovation numbers is because if you picked genes randomly the children of even smart parents would be pretty stupid.

-For example uou could have a parent that is good at shooting and a parent that is good at moving, and if they have a child you'd expect it would take one 'shooting' gene, and one 'moving' gene from each parent.
-If you picked genes randomly the child may instead get a 'moving' gene from each parent and no gene for shooting, and it would be significantly worse than the previous generation.

-By giving an innovation number to each gene, and genes keep that innovation number when passing to children, you can make children only swap out genes that have the same genesis, so they are likely to be doing roughtly the same thing.
-This way all children of the above parents should have at least one shooting gene, and one moving gene, and if they're lucky they'll get the best genes from each parent (but that part is random, it is evolution after all).

 ## Configuration Options

 All config options are stored in the file `config/default.json`